ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Scalability {#scalability}

-Scalability is a significant issue for systems that need to operate in a system as widely deployed as current SMTP email.
+Scalability is a significant issue for systems that need to operate in an environment as widely deployed as current SMTP email.
 For this reason, DMARC seeks to avoid the need for third parties or pre-sending agreements between senders and receivers.
 This preserves the positive aspects of the current email infrastructure.